Poeldijk

+Basics

 Poeldijk is a village in the Dutch province of South Holland.
 It is a part of the municipality of Westland, and lies about 8 km southwest of The Hague.

 In 2001, the village of Poeldijk had 5335 inhabitants.
 The built-up area of the village was 1.1 km^{2}, and contained 3400 residences.

 The statistical area "Poeldijk", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 7080.

+Economy

+The economy of Poeldijk is driven by greenhouse horticulture, with large-scale vegetable and flower production suplying both national and international markets.